simz14/Exlink/README.md

 <h3 align="left">To run this project</h3>
 <h2>Server</h2>

-- go to server and create env file with your data
+- go to server folder and create .env file with your data

-  - HOST=localhost
+  - HOST=localhost(where is your database being hosted)
-  - USER=root
+  - USER=root(database account)
   - PASSWORD=password
   - DATABASE=users
-  - PORT=8080
+  - PORT=8080(port the server will run on)
-  - SECRET_KEY="your secret key"
+  - SECRET_KEY="your secret key"(JWT token secret key)

 - go to server -> src -> config and update development data to match yours